GE GTD33EASKWW Thermal Fuse Replacement — Step-by-Step Guide

 Step 12: Reinstall the Back Panel

-- Tighten each fastener firmly with your 10mm socket or nut driver.
-Apply enough force to create a secure seal, but do not overtighten, which can strip the threads or bend the panel.
+3. Tighten each fastener firmly with your 10mm socket or nut driver.
+Apply enough force to create a secure seal, but avoid overtightening to prevent stripping the threads or bending the panel.

-- Verify the back panel is seated flush against the cabinet with no gaps.
+4. Ensure the back panel is flush against the cabinet with no gaps.

 Step 13: Reconnect the Vent Hose